|Nutritional Guidelines (per serving)|

-On a blazing summer's day an ice cold and refreshing drink is an absolute must.
-When I'm not chugging glassfuls of cool water, I reach for a light and fruity beverage to help quench my thirst.
-If the choice is to be a sweetened drink, lemonade is always at the top of the list.
+On a blazing summer's day, an ice cold and refreshing drink is an absolute must.
+When water isn't cutting it and you want a sweetened drink, lemonade is always at the top of the list.

 This lemonade is unlike a traditional recipe because it includes a special little twist, ginger.
 The spicy root gives the lemonade a touch of heat which combines perfectly with the lemon.
 Though there is sugar in the recipe (which we all know that too much of isn't good for our bodies) using fresh lemon juice and ginger root gives the drink a nutritional boost unlike just mixing a powdery drink mix with water.